-The Automotive Technology (AMT) program at Honolulu CC is a comprehensive five-semester program master certified by the National Automotive Technology Education Foundation (NATEF) that prepares students for employment as automotive technicians.
-Students completing the program may earn a Certificate of Achievement after one semester or an Associate in Applied Science degree upon program completion.
+The Automotive Technology (AMT) program at Honolulu CC is a comprehensive five semester program master certified by the National Automotive Technology Education Foundation (NATEF) that prepares students for employment as automotive technicians.
+Students completing the program may earn a Certificate of Achievement after one year or an Associate in Applied Science degree upon program completion.
 The program has maintained its NATEF certification since 1993, undergoing a review every five years.
 It is certified in all eight ASE areas: engine repair, automotive transmission and transaxle, manual drive train and axles, suspension and steering, brakes, electrical/electronics systems, heating and air conditioning, and engine performance.

 - Valid driver's license

 - Associate in Applied Science (AAS)